 Some of the more optimistic stories highlight the importance in putting an end to a generation of abuse, misogyny, incompetence, violence, and bigotry.
 The first story gives you hope that during a long extending drought a son will change the course of his life’s predetermined expectations.
 After earning the love from his father he realizes that this foreign feeling is one that he has been longing for his whole life.
 That night a storm came and any potential change in relationship was fleeting.
-As you read on, the helplessness blues is really only possessed by the reader.
-Thoughts of love, happiness, belonging, opportunities are not enough to relieve the burden of addiction, compulsion, loneliness, sexuality, shame, and Knockemstiff itself.
+As you read on, the helplessness blues is really only possessed by the reader as life goes on for the players.
+Thoughts of love, happiness, belonging and opportunities are not enough to relieve the burden of addiction, compulsion, loneliness, sexuality, shame, and Knockemstiff itself.

 “I wish I could’ve been the one, I really do, but I don’t figure I’ll ever leave the holler, not even for Tina.
 I’ve lived here all my life, like a toadstool stuck in a rotten log, never even wanting to go into town if I can keep from it.”